uvarc/rc-learning/content/notes/minimal-containers/index.md

 - No package manager
 - In production stage, typically there's no `RUN`; just `COPY`
 - Workflow:
-    - Target build: `docker build --target=build .`
+    - Target a specific stage to build: `docker build --target=build .`
     - Find shared libraries of binary: `ldd`
     - Copy binary and libraries to production stage
     - Build production

-### Example base images
+## Example base images
 - [Scratch](https://hub.docker.com/_/scratch)
     - Literally start from scratch!
+    - A "no-op" in the Dockerfile, meaning no extra layer in image
+    - Build other base images
+    - Minimal image with a single application
 - [Distroless](https://github.com/GoogleContainerTools/distroless)
     - Derived from Debian
     - Support for C/C++, Go, Rust, Java, Node.js, Python

 ## Exercise: `fortune` from scratch

+This exercise illustrates how we can cherrypick files from the package manager that are essential to the application.

-Let's build an image of `fortune` from scratch.
-The Ubuntu base image shall be our basis of comparison.
+1. The Ubuntu base image shall be our basis of comparison.
+Copy the Dockerfile and build the image.

 ```dockerfile
 FROM ubuntu:16.04